gudmdharalds/oauth-login-page/README.md

 # TODO
 - Implement simple rate-limiting functionality
-- Optional Hawk-authentication and verification of OAuth 2.0 server
-- The default templates should be named 'X-default.tpl', and cutomizations be done in 'X.tpl'

 # Installing
 - To install, simply copy all the files, and place in a web-root suitable.